Health Insurance at Age 26: Leaving Your Parent's Plan

 Student health plans: Private insurance plans that are good for students

-You can buy a student health plan if you're a college student between the ages of 17 and 29.
-Some companies let you pay for the entire year up front.
-Unlike a university-based plan, these plans travel with you wherever you study in the United States.
+You can buy a student health plan if you're still a college or graduate student.
+Some companies let you pay for the entire year up front, and these plans travel with you wherever you study in the United States.

 If you start at one university and then transfer to another university, the coverage comes with you.